atbcb/usab-uswds/_pages/about/policy/p-shutdown.md

 ### References

 - OMB Circular No. A-11, Section 124.2 (2015)
-- OMB Memo M-13-22, Planning for Agency Operations during a Potential Lapse in Appropriations (and attachments) (September 17, 2013)
+- OMB Memo M-13-22, Planning for Agency Operations during a Potential Lapse in Appropriations (and attachments, September 17, 2013)

 ### Review